shadow-cs/delphi-leakcheck/README.md

 On Android the output is sent to logcat on `WARN` level using `leak` tag.
 You can use `adb logcat -s leak:*` to see it in console (`adb` can be found under `platform-tools` directory of your Android SDK installation).
 It is highly recommended to ignore `tkUnknown` leaks on Android (ARC) since the RTL will allocate data for weak references that are mistreated for leaks, `System` will release them during finalization.

+### Delphi support ###

+Currently only Delphi XE7 is supported, support for older version may be added in the future.

 ## Thanks to ##

 * FastMM team